 - Marination is one crucial step in the making of Chilli Paneer.
 Marinate paneer for at least 30 minutes before shallow frying.

 - Cooking for too long is the last thing you want to do for an Indian-Chinese dish.
 It has to be quickly stir-fried.
 So that the vegetables do not lose their crunch and the paneer is not turn chewy.

-- To make little extra sauce, add ¼ Cup of water while cooking the vegetables.
+- To make a little extra sauce, add ¼ Cup of water while cooking the vegetables.
 Simmer the sauce until it thickens.
 And then add the paneer.
 If you prefer dry Chilli Paneer, do not add more than 2 – 3 tablespoons of water.

-- At last, allow the paneer, to absorb the flavor of the sauce.
+- At last, allow the paneer to absorb the sauce’s flavor.
 Let paneer sit in the pan for at least 5 – 10 minutes before serving.

 My Two Secret Tips

 First, soak the block of paneer in lukewarm water for 5 – 6 minutes before marinating.
-This way your paneer will always be super soft and moist even after shallow frying.
+This way, your paneer will always be super soft and moist even after shallow frying.

 Second, the secret formula for making restaurant-style chilli paneer is my homemade chili paste.
 It is bursting with real flavors.
 One tablespoon of it in the gravy, and you will fall in love with the taste.
 No store-bought sauce can give you this taste.

-Chilli Paneer is served as both snacks and main-course.
+Chilli Paneer is served as both snack and main course.
 The dry version of the dish is served as an appetizer.

 For the main course, serve it with stir-fry noodles, fried rice, steamed jasmine rice, or sticky rice.

 You can use the leftover chilli paneer to make vegetarian tortilla wraps for the evening snacks and school lunch boxes.

 If sandwiches and wraps are not your things, toss the leftover chilli paneer with cooked rice, and you have a fantastic one-pot meal.

-To make a vegan chilli sauce, use tofu or mushroom instead of paneer like I did in this vegan tofu stir fry.
-Marinate, shallow-fry, and then cook the tofu/mushroom in the chilli sauce.
+To make a vegan chilli sauce, use tofu or mushroom instead of paneer as I did in this vegan tofu stir fry.
+Marinate, shallow-fry, and cook the tofu/mushroom in the chilli sauce.
 Chilli Mushroom or tofu is a gratifying vegan meal for lunch or dinner.

 Watch Chilli Paneer Video